khllkcm/pdf2calendar/dependencies/README.md

 Install the following packages:

-- `imagemagick`: for converting images .
+- `imagemagick`: for converting images.

 - `ghostscript`: for adding PDF support to `imagemagick`.